NetApp/FSx-ONTAP-samples-scripts/EKS/Trident-Protect/README.md

 ```

 ### Run Backup for Application
-To perform an on-demand backup of the application first create a backup configuration file named `trident-backup.yaml` with the following contents:
+To perform an on-demand backup of the application, first create a backup configuration file named `trident-backup.yaml` with the following contents:

 ```markdown
 apiVersion: protect.trident.netapp.io/v1